Emma (1932 film): Reception

+Critical

+Contemporary reviews were largely positive, especially in their appraisals of Marie Dressler's performance.
+Mordaunt Hall of the The New York Times considered the film to be "sentimental and somewhat implausible at times", but praised Dressler, writing that she "contributes another sterling portrayal, possibly her best" and "Miss Dressler's impersonation is one of the finest character studies that has come to the screen."
+His comments about the supporting cast were positive: "Mr. Hersholt is splendid as Frederick Smith ...
+Richard Cromwell ... is capable and sympathetic as Ronnie.
+Myrna Loy, John Miljan and Kathryn Crawford make the most of their respective rôles."

+The Film Daily gave a positive review, and wrote that the film showed "Marie Dressler at her best."
+They continued, "This human story is an ace tear-jerker in which many hearty laughs are intermingled.
+Director Clarence Brown has handled the production with force and feeling, and with a fine supporting cast, headed by Jean Hersholt, has turned out a real box-office attraction."

-Leonard Maltin was enthusiastic: "Dressler is at her best ...
+More recently, Leonard Maltin wrote, "Dressler is at her best ...
 Sentimental movie never cloys, thanks to wonderful Marie."

+Accolades

-The film was a big hit and made a profit of $898,000.
-Marie Dressler was also nominated as Best Actress at the 5th Academy Awards where Helen Hayes in The Sin of Madelon Claudet emerged victorious.
+Marie Dressler was nominated as Best Actress at the 5th Academy Awards where Helen Hayes in The Sin of Madelon Claudet emerged victorious.
 Dressler had won the award the year before with Min and Bill.

 Box office

 The film grossed a total (domestic and foreign) of $1,972,000: $1,409,000 from the US and Canada and $563,000 elsewhere.
 It made a profit of $898,000.